CSC207-UofT/course-project-group-051/README.md

 1. Create an empty project on Intellij.
 2. Copy all files from the src/demo2 directory and move them to the project(this is due to Github's refactorization of directories).
+3. Run the Session.java and Test.java to see our progress.